 Marijke Böhm has lived in Singapore for 11 years with husband Paul and three children.
 Alongside her art, Marijke is passionate about her work with HOME, a Singapore based NGO which is dedicated to empowering and supporting migrant workers who find themselves victims of human rights violations and suffer abuse and exploitation.
 She explains “I think migrant workers deserve much more respect and dignity and a stronger legal position.
 It is very important to me to contribute to the very important work HOME is doing.”

-Celebrating Singapore Art will take place 19 June- 31 July 2020 and you can see a curated selection of Marijke Böhm's Artwork at The Past Perfect Collection store - #11-05 Tan Boon Liat Building Singapore.
+Celebrating Singapore Art will take place till the end of September 2020 and you can see a curated selection of Marijke Böhm's Artwork at The Past Perfect Collection store - #11-05 Tan Boon Liat Building Singapore.

 10% of all artwork sold from Celebrating Singapore Art will go towards supporting HOME.